ddev/ddev/docs/users/extend/customizing-images.md

 ```

 **Remember that the Dockerfile is building a docker image that will be used later with ddev.** At the time the Dockerfile is executing, your code is not mounted and the container is not running, it's just being built.
 So for example, an `npm install` in /var/www/html will not do anything useful because the code is not there at image building time.

+#### Debugging the Dockerfile build

+It can be complicated to figure out what's going on when building a Dockerfile, and even more complicated when you're seeing it go by as part of `ddev start`.

+1. Use `ddev ssh` first of all to pioneer the steps you want to take.
+You can just do all the things you need to do there, and see if it works.
+If doing something that affects PHP you may need to `sudo killall -USR2 php-fpm` for it to take effect.
+2. Put the steps you pioneered into `.ddev/web-build/Dockerfile` as above.
+3. If you can't figure out what's failing or why, then `cd .ddev && docker-compose -f .ddev-docker-compose-full.yaml build --no-cache` to see what's happening during the build.